RACI Matrix

 Example – Project Management

-This example illustrates the Responsible, Accountable, Consulted and Informed for a particular project in a manufacturing plant.
-Note how the assigned resources are shown as individual persons.
+This example illustrates the responsible, accountable, consulted and informed for a particular project in a manufacturing plant.
+Note how the assigned resources are presented as individual persons.

 RACI matrix project example